enckse/armq-server/README.md

 # Description

-armq-server works by using a socket receiver (for general TCP traffic from armq).
-It takes this data and background saves to redis
+armq-server works by using a reader over `/dev/shm/armq/` or a socket receiver (for general TCP traffic from armq)